Alan Kimche

-Alan Abraham Kimche (Hebrew: רב אברהם בן ישראל קמחי) is a British-Israeli Orthodox rabbi and community leader.
-He was the rabbi of the Ner Yisrael Synagogue in Hendon, London, until his retirement in 2019.
+Alan Abraham Kimche (Hebrew: רב אברהם בן ישראל קמחי) is a British-Israeli Orthodox Rabbi and community leader.
+He was both the founding Rabbi and Rav of the Ner Yisrael Synagogue in Hendon, London, for 35 years until his retirement in 2019.
 He currently works as a teacher, writer, and lecturer in Israel.

 Early life and education

 Kimche was born in Melbourne, Australia, on 10 February 1952.
 His parents, James and Sybil Kimche, were both Orthodox Jews who had fled Europe due to Nazi persecution immediately prior to World War Two.
 At the age of five, his parents resettled the family in Stamford Hill, London.
 Kimche grew up attending Avigdor Primary School and Hasmonean High School, and was a congregant in the synagogue of Rabbi Josef Hirsch Dunner.

 Kimche left school at the age of sixteen to study at Orthodox Yeshivot in Israel.
 He first studied at the Kol Torah Yeshivah in Bayit Vegan, Jerusalem, under the tutelage of Rabbi Shlomo Zalman Auerbach.
 Kimche grew close to him, and served as his personal driver for a short period.
-Three years later, Kimche moved to the Mir Yeshiva in Meah She'arim, where he attended the class of Rabbi Chaim Shmuelevitz and eventually gained rabbinic ordination from two prominent rabbinic authorities: Rabbi Yaakov Fink and Rabbi Yehoshua Neuwirth.
+Three years later, Kimche moved to the Mir Yeshiva in Beit Yisrael, where he attended the class of Rabbi Chaim Shmuelevitz and eventually gained rabbinic ordination from two prominent rabbinic authorities: Rabbi Yaakov Fink and Rabbi Yehoshua Neuwirth.

 In 1975 Kimche enrolled in University College London to study philosophy.
 After a meeting with Isaiah Berlin, he was granted support from the Wolfson Foundation to pursue his undergraduate studies, which he completed in 1978.

 Throughout the earlier half of his rabbinic career, Kimche worked intermittently on his doctoral thesis at Birkbeck, University of London, under the direction of David-Hillel Ruben.
 He submitted his thesis in February 2006, which was titled 'The concept of human dignity (Kevod Haberiyot) in Jewish law'.
 He has since published on this topic in essay form.

 Kimche also contributed articles to the Orthodox Journal Le'ela, including two essays on the thought of the Maharal of Prague.
 He also contributed some letters to the editor in the Jewish Chronicle.